tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Reproduction and Colony Formation

-• Wooden steps, landings and railings.
+• Wooden steps, landings, handrails, and stair stringers.

 Foraging and Feeding Habits

-• Plant nectars and overripe fruits.
+• Plant nectars, sap flows, and overripe or damaged fruit.

-• Dead insects and other small invertebrates.
+• Dead insects, insect larvae, and other small invertebrates.

 Inside homes, carpenter ants readily take advantage of:

-• Pet food dishes left out overnight.
+• Pet food bowls left out overnight.

-• Grease, meat scraps and kitchen waste.
+• Grease residues, meat scraps, and kitchen waste.

 How Carpenter Ants Damage Your Home